Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 !!! warning
     As of writing this (2023/04/28), AJT Japanese is only guaranteed to work on Anki versions 2.1.60 and above, because it is no longer maintained on previous versions.
-    If you are using an older version of Anki, please update Anki or do not use this add-on.
+    If you are using an older version of Anki and you want to use this add-on, please update Anki to 2.1.60 or above.

 This is an add-on that automatically adds furigana and pitch accents to cards upon Yomichan card creation.